6 Innovative Tourism Business Ideas for 2023

-The tourism industry took quite a heavy blow by the outbreak of COVID-19 slowing down to a grinding halt in 2020 at the height of the pandemic.
+The tourism industry took quite a heavy blow from the outbreak of COVID-19 slowing down to a grinding halt at the height of the pandemic.
 Fortunately, these days it looks like the global crisis is slowly coming to a close and people are definitely using the opportunity to make up for lost time and once more start exploring the globe in person.

 However, everyone should be clear about the fact that the world we got at the end of the pandemic is not the same as the one we left two years ago.
 Different habits, work models, travel policies, and other small wrinkles we picked up along the way will make their mark on the tourism industry as well.